sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 The example creates `mainMonitorPrimaryBufferBackedCanvas` as an instance of the `Canvas` class before calling a sequence of member functions on the instance with different function parameters.

 You can see that this code is hard to read.
-The `with()` function makes the example more streamlined:
+If you use the `with()` function, the code becomes much easier to read:

 ```kotlin
 class Canvas {